Jones' conjecture for Halin graphs and a bit more: Proof of Theorem

-Let us consider a vertex $v$ on the outer face whose degree is greater than three and what is not a cut vertex.
-Let's split the vertex $v$ into a vertex $v_1$ and a vertex $v_2$.
-The two edges that are on the border of the outer face and run into the vertex $v$, after that let them run into the vertex $v_1$ and the other edges that run into the vertex $v$, after that let them run into the vertex $v_2$.
+Let us consider a vertex $v$ on the outer face whose degree is greater than three and that is not a cut vertex.
+Let us split the vertex $v$ into a vertex $v_1$ and a vertex $v_2$ ($v_1$ and $v_2$ should be adjacent).
+The two edges that are on the border of the outer face and run into the vertex $v$, after that let them run into the vertex $v_1$.
+The other edges that run into the vertex $v$, after that let them run into the vertex $v_2$.
 This operation maintains that the degree of each vertex is at least three (the degree of the vertices $v_1$ and $v_2$ is at least three and the degrees of the other vertices do not change).
 It is preserved that the graph is a planar graph and that every face is adjacent to the outer face.
 The value of $k$ has decreased for the graph, so we can apply the induction assumption to it.
-The vertex $v_1$ will not be included in a triangle, if the vertex $v_2$ is included in a triangle, it corresponds to a triangle in the original graph in which the vertex $v$ is present instead of the vertex $v_2$.
+The vertex $v_1$ will not be included in a triangle.
+If the vertex $v_2$ is included in a good triangle for some vertex $u$, it corresponds to a good triangle in the original graph for $u$ in which the vertex $v$ is present instead of the vertex $v_2$.